Swright88/extending-testing/phase8/03_parameterised_testing.md

 - Summary must be no longer than 50 characters
 - Details must be between 100 and 300 characters

-You could write test for all the important combinations of inputs but, of course, you're going to use parameterised testing instead.
+You could write tests for all the important combinations of inputs but, of course, you're going to use parameterised testing instead.

-Here's an example of parameterised testing that you can adapt to use in `DefectTest`.
+Here's an example where we've used parameterised testing in our implementation of `FizzBuzz`, which you might recall from earlier in the course.

 First, the class under test - `FizzBuzz`...